Can I Keep My House in a Divorce?

 A divorce lawyer can help you during the property division process.
 First, we can negotiate with the other party to allow you to acquire the property you wish.
 Then, if the decision goes to a judge, an attorney can advocate for you to get the property you desire.

 Once you determine which assets constitute marital property, the spouses can assign a monetary value to each item.
 Although, if the spouses cannot decide on a particular item’s worth, the courts will decide the monetary value.
-Some assets may prove more difficult to calculate.
+Some assets may prove more difficult to calculate, especially the marital home.

-Determining a monetary value for their assets gives the divorcing couple a better chance at a fair divorce agreement.
+Determining a fair monetary value for your home gives you a better chance at reaching an agreement.

 Determining How to Divide the Property

 The couple can begin property division after assets get assigned a monetary value.
-There are three ways a couple can decide to divide each piece of property.
+There are several ways a couple can decide who gets the house in a divorce in Alabama.

 A judge will get involved if the couple cannot decide how to divide their assets.
 Once a judge becomes involved, the couple no longer has the authority to choose who gets what property in their divorce.
 The judge will look at the individual facts of each case to determine who gets what property.